-Satellite, Satellite Pro, and eco Utility are either registered trademarks or trademarks of Toshiba.
+Satellite and Satellite Pro are registered trademarks of Toshiba.

 Adobe and Photoshop are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.

 Bluetooth word mark and logos are owned by the Bluetooth SIG, Inc. and any use of such marks by Toshiba is under license.
 Other trademarks and trade names are those of their respective owners.